LW2904/basic-steambot/README.md

 Now that you are somewhat familiar with the `steam-user` module, we can finally log into steam using an actual account!

-I will now throw some code at your feet, and we will then go over it piece by piece.
+I will now throw some code at your feet, but I've commented all the important parts.

 ```javascript
 // npm install -g steam-user